swiftlang/swift-package-manager/Documentation/Package-Manager-Community-Proposal.md

 We would like to make the Package Manager automatically detect changes to the public API of a package and help you update the appropriate semantic version component.
-For example, if a you change only the implementation of a method, a new `PATCH` version would be allowed, as this change is unlikely to break a consumer of the API.
+For example, if you change only the implementation of a method, a new `PATCH` version would be allowed, as this change is unlikely to break a consumer of the API.
 If a new method is added to the public API, the `MINOR` version should be updated.
 If you remove a method from the public API or